enasequence/read_docs/faq_metagenomes.rst

 When intending to submit environmental Single-cell Amplified Genomes or uncultured viral genomes, please contact datasubs@ebi.ac.uk for assistance.

-Please see [here](cli_07.html) for more information on how to submit your metagenome assemblies to ENA.
+Please see `here <cli_07.html>`_ for more information on how to submit your metagenome assemblies to ENA.